strawberry-graphql/strawberry-django/docs/guide/optimizer.md

 ### Using Django Polymorphic

 If you are already using the [Django Polymorphic](https://django-polymorphic.readthedocs.io/en/stable/) library, polymorphic queries work out of the box.
-Just match your schema to your models:
 ```python title="models.py"
 from django.db import models
 from polymorphic.models import PolymorphicModel